-The National Plan for Music outlines the role of the Hub and the expectation of schools and the way in which they should aim to work collaboratively through active partnership.
-Crucially, the Hub is there to offer enrichment to the existing music curriculum to develop areas that might otherwise
+The National Plan for Music outlines the role of the Hub and also the expectation of schools and the way in which they should aim to work collaboratively through active partnership.
+Crucially, the Hub is there to offer enrichment to the existing music curriculum.

-SoundStorm as the lead partner for the Bournemouth and Poole Music Education Hub is contractually required to collect the data and report on all local activity regardless of whether it is linked to the Hub programme.
-This information serves two purposes; it reports against our commissioned activities providing a year on year summary on trends, areas of increased activity and vitally, areas of concern.
-These can include, uptake in and the provision of in-school ensembles, the level of grades being achieved and the type of progression routes being made available both in and out of school.
+SoundStorm as the lead partner for the Bournemouth, Christchurch and Poole Music Education Hub is contractually required to collect the data and report on all local music activity regardless of whether the school is linked to the Hub programme.
+The information serves two purposes; it reports on our activities providing a summary on trends, areas of increased activity and vitally, areas for concern; these can include numbers of students attending in-school ensembles, the level and number of grades being achieved and the type of progression being made both in and out of school/

-The annual financial allocation to the Hub is calculated based on pupil numbers from across the conurbation.
+The annual financial allocation awarded to SoundStorm is a calculation based on pupil numbers from across the conurbation.
 Payments are released to us in quarterly instalments.
-As part of our condition of funding we are required to submit the summary music audit each October.
-This timeline is not set by the Hub.
-Failure to submit this would result in a contract default and a delay in payment which would in turn impact on the timely delivery of our service to our member schools.
+As part of our condition of funding from the Arts Council, we are required to submit the music audit, summarised for the region, every October.
+Failure to submit this could result in a contract default and in turn impact on the timely delivery of our service to our member schools.

-The annual business plan that the Hub is required to submit in order to release the funding, also uses the audit information to plan activities such as the level of First Access investment, progression opportunities and all other areas of budgeted activity.
-The more accurate the information gathered, the more bespoke then the Hub response will be to the challenges facing music education.
-In short, the funding will be diverted to where the need is most pronounced.
+The annual business plan that we submit to ACE uses the audit information to help plan activities/budgets such as First Access investment, progression opportunities and all other areas of budgeted activity.
+The more accurate the information gathered, the more bespoke our responses can be to the challenges facing music education.